Contents Home back

 This is a herbal page.
 For general information about herbal pages see here.

-Folio nr (8) in upper right corner.
+It has the folio nr (8) in the upper right corner.

 Illustration(s)